-The 2019 Title 24, Part 6 Residential ACM Reference Manual includes detailed information for modeling appliances, plug loads and miscellaneous loads for residential buildings which currently applies to low-rise multifamily buildings as well.
+The 2019 Title 24, Part 6 Residential ACM Reference Manual includes detailed information for modeling appliances, plug loads and miscellaneous loads for residential buildings which currently applies to multifamily buildings three stories and fewer as well.
 This includes estimates of market penetration of various devices for cooking, refrigeration, clothes washing and drying, entertainment devices, lighting and other plug loads.
 For multifamily buildings, decisions on which appliances get installed are determined by the multifamily developer when the multifamily units are meant to be leased to tenants.
 For multifamily buildings that are purchased by individuals rather than rented, the decision on which appliances to use is a combination of options provided by the developer as well as the preferences of the buyers.